ansys/.github/profile/README.md

 If you would like to contribute to the PyAnsys project, see the [PyAnsys Developer's Guide](https://github.com/pyansys/dev-guide).
-You can obtain the latest PDF of this guide from the [release package](https://github.com/pyansys/dev-guide/releases).
+You can obtain the latest PDF of this guide from the [PyAnsys Developer's Guide - Releases](https://github.com/pyansys/dev-guide/releases).

 Feel free to contact us by opening a discussion or an issue in the respective PyAnsys GitHub repository.

 ## Join the PyAnsys Organization